Thursday, 21 Nov 2024

 Q: How did Kaleo Kanahele and Lora Webster achieve success in both standing and sitting volleyball?

-Tham Khảo Thêm: Alpinetgheep: U.S. Women's National Team in Hong Kong
+Tham Khảo Thêm: Women's U20 National Team Set to Compete in 2021 FIVB World Championship

 A: Kanahele and Webster’s unique abilities and dedication allowed them to excel in both standing and sitting volleyball.
 While the transition required some adjustments, their determination and adaptability enabled them to succeed in both forms of the game.